 Case Results That Reflect Serious Injury Experience

-- $1.65 Million – Workplace Accident resulting in Amputation
+- $1.65 Million – Workplace accident resulting in amputation

-- $1.15 Million – Auto VS. Auto resulting in Spinal Cord Injury
+- $1.15 Million – Auto vs. auto resulting in Spinal Cord Injury

-- $1.85 Million – Bus VS. Auto
+- $1.85 Million – Bus vs. auto

-- $1.45 Million – Slip and Fall
+- $1.45 Million – Slip and fall

-For decades, Jacoby & Meyers has represented clients with serious orthopedic and catastrophic injuries, securing more than $2 billion in verdicts and settlements across California.
-These recoveries have helped injured individuals and families cover surgeries, rehabilitation, lost income, and long-term medical needs, including those arising from complex broken bone injuries.
+For decades, Jacoby & Meyers has represented clients with serious orthopedic and catastrophic injuries, securing more than $2 billion in verdicts and settlements across California.*

 Broken Bone Injury Lawyer Near You